jbakse/site_builder/content/parameters/index.md

 ### Modify the Globals as Interface Example
 1. Make each square a different randomly-chosen size.
-2. Add global variable parameter to control the minimum and maximum size of the squares.
+2. Add global variable parameters to control the minimum and maximum size of the squares.
 3. Add a white stroke to the squares.
 4. Add a global variable parameter to control the width of the stroke.